-The new degree programme builds on the success of museum-based modules, which were introduced at the Museum of English Rural Life (MERL) in 2006 to enrich the University’s undergraduate learning.
-The modules enable students to improve their research skills with primary sources including objects and archives as well as undertake research with published materials.
-In feedback, students point to the value of applying museum theory to practice, with work-related tasks and studying in the non-traditional learning space of the museum.
+The new degree programme builds on the success of our museum-based modules, which were introduced in 2006.
+Teaching combines a solid grounding in museum theory, history, ethics and practice with innovative applied assesment activities.
+The modules enable students to improve their research skills with primary sources such as objects and archives, as well as undertake research with published materials.
+In feedback, students have told us how much they value of applying museum theory to practice and studying in the non-traditional learning space of the museum.

 How we help our students’ development

-Students learn from a range of museum professionals including curators and archivists, education and marketing specialists and front of house staff, while their studies will be led by the Museum Studies Programme Director.
+Students learn from a range of museum professionals including curators and archivists, learning and marketing specialists and front of house staff, while their studies will be led by the Museum Studies Programme Director Dr Rhianedd Smith.
 Students will gain a comprehensive understanding of the different processes involved in running a museum and the ways these fit together.
 There will be visits to other local and national museums to learn about the wider sector.

 Who will be teaching you and how?

-Sessions are taught by a Museum Studies specialist and practising museum professionals.
-Students will also be taught by colleagues from Archaeology and Classics.
+Sessions are taught by Dr Rhianedd Smith in collaboration with practising museum professionals.
 Year groups are small (up to 20 students) and there is an emphasis on developing team-working and task management skills during all three years.
-Students undertake academic research and write essays.
 Tasks are based on real-life scenarios, which are supported and monitored through seminars and presentations.
-The programme includes a work-based placement.
-Assessment is mainly coursework-based.
+The programme includes a work-based placement and assessment is mainly coursework-based.

 - Museum communication and interpretation